brainwater/identitone/README.md

 optional arguments:
-  -h, --help            show this help message and exit -t TIME, --time TIME  Duration of identitone
+  -h, --help            show this help message and exit -t TIME, --time TIME  Duration of identitone, default=6 -s SOUNDS, --sounds SOUNDS
-  -s SOUNDS, --sounds SOUNDS
+                        Number of distinct parts in an identitone, default=4 -n NOTES, --notes NOTES
-                        Number of distinct parts in an identitone -n NOTES, --notes NOTES
+                        Number of notes in each part of the identitone, default=4
-                        Number of notes in each part of the identitone -r RATE, --rate RATE  Sample rate in Hz
+  -r RATE, --rate RATE  Sample rate in Hz, default=44100
 ```

 ## Description